zahidkizmaz/dotfiles/README.md

 # Personal Dotfiles

-My dotfiles that used in MacOS and NixOS.
+My opinionated dotfiles that I use in MacOS and NixOS.

 ## How to install